Wind turbine and solar panels

 Net Present Value (NPV)

 A dollar today is worth more than a dollar next year.
 NPV discounts all future cash flows back to present value.
-Positive NPV means the project creates value; negative means it destroys it.
+Positive NPV means the project creates value; negative means it loses money.

 Internal Rate of Return (IRR)

 The annualized return a project generates on invested capital.
-This is the number that gets compared against alternatives.
+This figure helps decisionmakers compare projects of different sizes and durations.
 Higher IRR, more attractive project.

 The Hurdle Rate